jotacalderon94/startup/README.md

 ## 🚀 CSS deliverable

+Besides the checklist under this text, I am still deciding about the colors I will have for my webapp, but probably some variations of blue just following the Pokemon pattern.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Header, footer, and main content body** - I did not complete this part of the deliverable.